Risks and threats

 There are several ways that untrusted environments can lead to attacks.
 For example, an operating system can be downgraded to a more vulnerable version.
 And that version can then be exploited.
 Similarly, a device itself can be jailbroken by its owner or user, putting it in a weaker state and more open to attack.
-A device can also be deliberately routed via inherent weaknesses in its hardware.
+A device can also be deliberately rooted via inherent weaknesses in its hardware.
 These are common risks faced by companies across industries.

 How we help